nsubiron/SublimeSuricate/docs/quick-guide.md

 ```

 This way all the command specifications are shared but the function call
-arguments, these are changed based on the current platform to launch a platform
+arguments change based on the current platform, this way the same command
-specific console application.
+launches a different console application depending on the platform.

 !!! tip
     For more details on how to write commands take a look at the